 Taiwan’s renewable energy sector faces persistent challenges stemming from regulatory uncertainty, bureaucratic inefficiencies, and approval processes that in some cases take as long as seven years or more.
 To foster a resilient and competitive renewable energy market, the Committee recommends that the government:

-.Initial review: assessment of project eligibility, legality, and technical feasibility.
+A phased three-stage review mechanism should be followed to minimize unnecessary interventions at early stages:.Initial review: assessment of project eligibility, legality, and technical feasibility.

 .Supervision stage: oversight by competent authorities or accredited third parties to ensure regulatory compliance.